zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 The answer may surprise you.

 Let's go back in time.
 I want everyone to pretend that it's early 2021 again.
 Photos are still being taken in black and white by hipsters, nobody has toilet paper, and everything is generally worse.
-Vulkan is also worse because I haven't completed any extensions.
+Vulkan is also worse because I haven't shipped any of my extensions.
 Extensions like [VK_EXT_multi_draw](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_multi_draw.html), which I implemented for a number of Mesa drivers.
 Drivers like RADV.
 And Lavapipe.

 And ANV.